-- 7 An entity shall disclose in the notes: - (a) a statement whether the financial statements have been prepared in accordance with NZ GAAP. - (b) that, for the purposes of complying with NZ GAAP, it is a for-profit entity; and - (c) if it is eligible for and has elected to report in accordance with Tier 2 For-profit Accounting Standards: - (i) that it is a Tier 2 for-profit entity and has elected to report in accordance with Tier 2 For-profit Accounting Standards; and - (ii) the criteria that establish the entity as eligible to report in accordance with Tier 2 For-profit Accounting Standards.
+- 7 An entity shall disclose in the notes: - (a) the statutory basis or other reporting framework, if any, under which the financial statements have been prepared; - (b) a statement whether the financial statements have been prepared in accordance with GAAP; and - (c) that, for the purposes of complying with GAAP, it is a for-profit entity. - RDR 7.1 If an entity elects to report in accordance with NZ IFRS RDR, it shall disclose in the notes the criteria that establish the entity as eligible to report in accordance with NZ IFRS RDR.